mszynka/mszynka.github.io/about.md

 Hi!
 I'm Mateusz and I'm a web developer and programmer.

-Currently I'm studying Computer Science at Poznan University of Technology and I work as Front End Developer at Mediporta.pl.
+Currently I'm studying Computer Science at Poznan University of Technology and I work as Full Stack .NET Developer at Mediporta.pl.

 I'm looking forward to any oportunity to learn web development and software programming from experts.